 - Students or schoolchildren living away or boarding

 - People in a care home or hospital (if their stay will be less than six months)

 - People in prison (if their sentence is less than twelve months)

 - People who have two addresses, but this is their usual home

 Also include these people, even though they don’t actually live here

-We know this might seem strange, but please include anyone staying overnight on 13 October 2019 who doesn’t usually live at this address and who:
+Please include anyone staying overnight on 21 March 2021 who doesn’t usually live at this address but:

 - lives outside the UK but is staying in the UK for three months or more, or